Carl Ruiz: Career

 By 2011, Ruiz was executive chef at Brick Oven in Morristown, New Jersey.
 Together with his then wife, Marie Riccio, on October 10, 2011, Ruiz opened an Italian deli and cafe, Marie's Italian Specialties, in the Hickory Square Mall in Chatham Township, New Jersey.
-This cafe was memorably referred to by one food reviewer as "the type of deli you might have visited as a child when visiting your grandmother's house — if your grandmother lived in Hoboken or Jersey City in the 1950s."
+This cafe was memorably referred to by one food reviewer as "the type of deli you might have visited as a child when visiting your grandmother's house—if your grandmother lived in Hoboken or Jersey City in the 1950s."

 It was through this restaurant, and its distinctive food, that Ruiz first made the acquaintance of celebrity chef Guy Fieri.
 Fieri filmed an episode of his popular Food Network television show Diners, Drive-Ins and Dives featuring Marie's Italian Specialties in October 2012, with an initial air date of January 21, 2013.
 Fieri would ultimately feature the restaurant twice on the show, boosting the popularity of the nine table deli as well as Ruiz's professional profile.
 Ruiz was later hired to be a judge on other shows starring Fieri, including Guy's Grocery Games and Guy's Ranch Kitchen.

 Ruiz and Riccio subsequently divorced, with Riccio retaining Marie's Italian Specialties following the split.
 In June 2019, Ruiz opened a new restaurant specializing in authentic Cuban fare, called La Cubana, in the Meatpacking District of New York City.
 Ruiz held the position of Executive Chef at the new eatery.
-Through connection to his high-profile friend Fieri, Ruiz would become a frequent guest on the Sirius XM radio show Opie and Anthony and its successor, The Opie Radio Show, along with Sherrod Small and Vic Henley.
-Following that show's cancellation, Ruiz would continue to be a regular on the Opie Radio podcast until the time of his death.
+Through connection to Fieri, Ruiz would become a frequent guest on the Sirius XM radio show Opie and Anthony and its successor, The Opie Radio Show, along with Sherrod Small and Vic Henley.
+Ruiz was also an outspoken critic of veganism and vegetarianism in general.

-Ruiz was well known as a judge on Guy's Grocery Games, and he also won the most as a competitor raising money as part of various tournaments.
-His humor and wit made him a fan favorite.